-The intrinsic viscosity (also called limiting viscosity or Staudinger index) is the extrapolation of the VN for the case of disappearing polymer concentrations.
+The intrinsic viscosity (also called limiting viscosity or Staudinger index) is the extrapolation of the viscosity number VN for the case of disappearing polymer concentrations.
 It can be estimated from series of measurements or by using suitable approximation methods (e. g.
 Billmeyer).

 The melt flow index is often referred to by the abbreviations MFI (melt flow index) or MI (melt index).
 It is used to characterize the flow behaviour of a thermoplastic and thus its degree of polymerisation.
 Through comparative measurements, the MFI is suitable for revealing material impurities and processing defects.
 Therefore, the melt flow index is used as standard in quality assurance or failure analysis.

 A distinction is made between the melt volume-flow rate (MVR) and the melt mass-flow rate (MFR).
 Both are linked via the melt density, the measurement method is described in DIN EN ISO 1133 and is a routine procedure in plastics analysis.

 DIN EN ISO 6427 describes a large number of possible methods for a wide variety of plastics and solvents.
 The method to be used depends on the material and the problem.
 The extracts allow statements to be made regarding the dissolved mono- and oligomers, plasticisers, non-cross-linked resin components, emulsifiers, ...